 Dr Andreas Hackl

-I am a social anthropologist working on displaced persons and the future of work, while researching the current role of digital economies in international development.
-My previous research included work on inequality and migration, and several projects in the Middle East.
+I am a social anthropologist working on refugees and the future of digital work, while researching the current role of digital economies in international development.
+My previous research included work on inequality and migration, labour mobility, urban inclusion, and minority citizenship.
+As an anthropologist and journalist, I have mostly worked in the Middle East and Europe.

-Joy is pursuing a Master’s Degree in International Development from the University of Edinburgh, affiliated with the project behind refugeework.net.
-Her research focusses on digital refugee livelihoods, specifically in the Middle East.
+Joy did her Master’s Degree in International Development from the University of Edinburgh, and was affiliated with the project behind refugeework.net.
+Her research focussed on digital refugee livelihoods in the Middle East.
 This has brought her to the ILO in Amman where she will be assisting the Migrant Branch on their new project with the World Economic Forum’s Global Council on the Humanitarian System.
-With the ILO’s standards of ‘decent work’ in mind, she will be working with organizations to measure the scope and impact of their digital interventions for refugees.
+With the ILO’s standards of ‘decent work’ in mind, she was working with organizations to measure the scope and impact of their digital interventions for refugees.

 Researcher and consultant